tskit-dev/msprime/docs/api.rst

 demes and for past demographic events are also defined as absolute values, **not** scaled by ``Ne``.
 All migration rates and growth rates are also per generation.

-When running simulations we define the length in bases :math:`L` of the sequence in question using the ``length`` parameter.
-This defines the coordinate space within which trees and mutations are defined. :math:`L` is a continuous value, and coordinates can take any value from :math:`0` to :math:`L`.
-(So, although we often refer to the units of length as "bases", events can occur at fractional positions.)
+When running simulations we define the length :math:`L` of the sequence in question using the ``length`` parameter.
+This defines the coordinate space within which trees and mutations are defined. :math:`L` is a continuous value, so units are arbitrary, and coordinates can take any value from :math:`0` to :math:`L`.
+(So, although we recommend setting the units of length to be analogous to "bases", events can occur at fractional positions.)
 Mutations occur in an infinite sites process along this sequence, and mutation rates are specified per generation, per unit of sequence length.
 Thus, given the per-generation mutation rate :math:`\mu`, the rate of mutation